S1R4TH/Grok-Log-Extraction-Tool-Browser/docs/README.md

 5. Click **START EXTRACTION**.
 6. When processing finishes, click **Save extracted_grok_logs_YYYYMMDD.zip**.

-Do not unzip the xAI export before selecting it.
+Do not unzip the SpaceXAI export before selecting it.

 ---